 Funding, prestige, location, faculty and academics all play into how prosperous an institution of higher learning is.
 More than anything else, however, a college or university’s success depends on the students who attend it and take their knowledge and competence out into the world.

 That means, of course, that you have to find good students and know how to recruit college students.
 The challenges of doing so are significant, both for undergraduate students and graduate students.
-In some cases, the latter poses an even greatergraduate student recruitment best practices hurdle for recruitment professionals, which we will discuss below.
+In some cases, the latter poses an even greater hurdle for recruitment professionals, which we will discuss below.

 Luckily, the application of several best practices can offer substantial rewards in the form of more student applications, greater engagement at events and online, and more impressive candidates to shine a light on your school long after they’re gone.